What is High-low Method in Accounting?

-High-low Method formula is the mathematical formula which is used by the organizations to separate fixed and variable cost element from historical cost that is a mixture of both fixed and variable cost and with the use of the high low formula per unit variable cost is measured by subtracting the cost of lowest activity from the cost of highest activity and dividing the resultant amount from the difference of units of highest activity and the units of lowest activity.
+High-low Method is used in Accounting to separate fixed and variable cost element from historical cost that is a mixture of both fixed and variable cost and with the use of the high low formula per unit variable cost is measured by subtracting the cost of lowest activity from the cost of highest activity and dividing the resultant amount from the difference of units of highest activity and the units of lowest activity.

 Mathematically, it is represented as,